rosyberti/website/python-course/comments-operations-variables.md

 Now that we have a basic understanding of comments in the Python programming language, let’s continue by discussing basic math operations in Python.

-Since Python is primarily used by scientists and other quantitatively-oriented programmers, these fundamental math operations are extremely extremely important.
+Since Python is primarily used by scientists and other quantitatively-oriented programmers, these fundamental math operations are extremely, extremely important.
 Let’s dig in!

 ### Addition